 Policing the Police.
 This lesson plan for use in middle school and high school allows students to simulate the activities of a police board of rights tasked with reviewing complaints of police misconduct.
 Students also learn about the kinds of policies that police follow as representatives of local government.

-Racial Profiling.
-This balanced reading and classroom role-play activity from CRF’s Criminal Justice in America textbook for upper high-school grade levels give students a background for discussion of racial profiling and police tactics in the investigation of crimes.
+Racial Profiling (Updating).
+This reading and classroom role-play activity from CRF’s Criminal Justice in America textbook for upper high-school grade levels give students a background for discussion of racial profiling and police tactics in the investigation of crimes.
 In the activity, students are part of a committee of advisers to their state’s governor to help craft legislation on racial profiling.

 You and the Police.
 This one-page fact sheet gives general advice to young people on what to do if they are ever stopped by police, with an emphasis on cooperation and staying safe.